by Susan Flantzer © Unofficial Royalty 2016

 Henry had five younger siblings:

 The year after Henry’s birth, his father participated in the rebellion of the Lords Appellant, a group of nobles who wanted to restrain some of King Richard II’s favorites from the power they held.
 The Lords Appellant were successful for a time until John of Gaunt’s support enabled Richard to regain power.
 In 1394, when Henry was nearly eight years old, his mother died giving birth to his sister Philippa.
 In 1398, Henry’s father quarreled with Thomas de Mowbray, 1st Duke of Norfolk, who accused him of treason.
 The two men planned to duel, but instead, King Richard II banished them from England.
-During the time his father was in exile, Richard II took charge of the 12-year-old Henry.
-When Richard made a trip to Ireland, Henry accompanied him.
+While his father was in exile, Richard II took charge of the 12-year-old Henry and eventually took him to his father in France.

-On February 3, 1399, Henry’s grandfather John of Gaunt died and Richard confiscated the estates of his uncle and stipulated that Henry Bolingbroke would have to ask him to restore the estates.
-Henry Bolingbroke returned to England while his cousin Richard was on a military campaign in Ireland and began a military campaign of his own, confiscating land of those who had opposed him.
+On February 3, 1399, Henry’s grandfather John of Gaunt died and Richard II confiscated the estates of his uncle and stipulated that Henry Bolingbroke would have to ask him to restore the estates.
+Henry Bolingbroke returned to England while his cousin Richard II was on a military campaign in Ireland.
+He began a military campaign of his own, confiscating the land of those who had opposed him.
 King Richard II eventually was abandoned by his supporters and was forced by Parliament on September 29, 1399, to abdicate the crown to his cousin Henry Bolingbroke.
 King Henry IV was crowned in Westminster Abbey in London, England, on October 13, 1399.
-Richard was imprisoned at Pontefract Castle in Yorkshire, England where he died on or around February 14, 1400.
+The former Richard II was imprisoned at Pontefract Castle in Yorkshire, England where he died on or around February 14, 1400.
 The exact cause of his death, thought to have been starvation, is unknown.

 Henry was now the heir to the English throne.
 At his father’s coronation on October 13, 1399, Henry was created Prince of Wales.
 A month later, he was created Duke of Lancaster.
 His other titles were Duke of Cornwall, Earl of Chester, and Duke of Aquitaine.
 During 1399, Henry had spent time at The Queen’s College, Oxford, under the supervision of his uncle Cardinal Henry Beaufort, Bishop of Winchester and the Chancellor of Oxford University.

 In 1403, at the age of 16, Henry got his first taste of battle.
-Owain Glyndŵr‘s fight for Welsh independence had started in 1400 and continued until 1415.
-Henry was in command of part of the English forces—he led his own army into Wales against Owain Glyndŵr.
+Owain Glyndŵr‘s fight for Welsh independence started in 1400 and continued until 1415.
+Henry commanded part of the English forces and he led his own army into Wales against Owain Glyndŵr.
 In other conflicts, the Percy family, led by Sir Henry Percy (Hotspur), and their supporters made three attempts to overthrow King Henry IV.
 At the Battle of Shrewsbury fought on July 21, 1403, which pitted an army led by King Henry IV against a rebel army led by Sir Henry Percy, Henry was hit in the face with an arrow during the fighting, sustaining a terrible wound.
 He later recovered due to the skilled treatment of court surgeon John Bradmore using honey, alcohol, and a specially designed surgical instrument.
 Henry was left with a permanent scar, evidence of his battle experience.

 In 1410, King Henry IV’s poor health obliged Henry to take a share in running the government along with his uncles Cardinal Henry Beaufort and Thomas Beaufort, 1st Duke of Exeter.
 However, Henry’s policies differed from King Henry IV’s and when the king recovered somewhat, he dismissed his son from the council.